spilliams/sparrowlike/README.md

         }
     }

 You can test that it works!
 Run the app and you should be able to not only scroll the table, but also see that your pan gesture is working.
-What's next?
-Well let's talk about what we want to happen when this gesture occurs.
+What is next?
+What should happen when this gesture occurs?

-- Began: the open cell should snap closed (unless it's the one being gestured on now)
+- Began: the open cell should snap closed (unless it is the one being gestured on now)
 - Changed: the current cell should track with the user's finger, but not outside our boundaries
 - Ended: the current cell should snap either open or closed, taking into account the velocity of the touch
 This event should also set/reset our state variables accordingly

 Ok, now for the meat of the handler.
-To start, we'll need a few variables in front of the `switch` block.
-Because `switch` is a C thing and not an Objective-C thing, we can't declare objects inside it.
+To start, we will need a few variables in front of the `switch` block.
+Because `switch` is a C thing and not an Objective-C thing, we cannot declare objects inside it.
 But we want to use these in multiple places anyway, so go ahead and put these above the `switch` statement:

     float threshold = (PAN_OPEN_X+PAN_CLOSED_X)/2.0;
     float vX = 0.0;